 We also should have a howto for the most minimal setup so that someone who is new to the project can get some immediate success.
 This also gives the opportunity to refer to it.
 It would be like a tutorial, where we start with basics and end up with a fully functional core network with Voip-Dialout and GPRS.

 Then there is this second overview page, I believe this is the original old one from the Trac: http://osmocom.org/projects/openbsc/wiki I think this is very confusing.
 Its not clear which directory is the right one.
 I think we should merge the two and have only one directory.
 The directory should also be complete in the sense that it also lists the sub-pages, so we can keep the overview and everything would be accessible with one click.

-#6 Updated by laforge about 1 year ago
+#6 Updated by laforge almost 4 years ago

 - Assignee changed from dexter to neels

 please take ownership of this ticket and involve wirelesss in the actaul excecution.
 WE need one set of conscise (and possibly modular?) guides (common parts, bts specific parts).
 As in my original issue description, building code from source should rather be the exception and described at one location in the wiki, for those people that really want to get to that point.

 All reference information should rather be referred to the manuals.
 The manuals must also be linked at frequent and obvious locations, so people actually find and use them.

 #9 Updated by neels almost 4 years ago